Chapter 1: Disciplinary Actions

-If thought necessary by the Dean, he or she may elect to suspend research in the relevant program(s) pending the outcome of the investigation.
+If thought necessary by the Dean, they/she/he may elect to suspend research in the relevant program(s) pending the outcome of the investigation.

 The Investigative Committee will be given the notice of the allegations as provided to the Respondent and will be charged to investigate the matter.
 The Investigative Committee will be expected to talk with witnesses and review documentary evidence within sixty (60) days.
 The Investigative Committee will secure necessary and appropriate expertise to carry out a thorough and authoritative evaluation of the relevant evidence, advise the Respondent of the evidence against them/her/him, and offer the Respondent a reasonable opportunity to respond and present evidence.
 As in the initial inquiry stage, it is normally expected that persons having or reasonably believed to have direct knowledge or information about the activity that is the basis for the allegations will be consulted, and that those consulted will maintain the confidence of the consultations.

 Complete summaries of committee interviews with witnesses shall be prepared, provided to the interviewed party for comment or revision, and included as a part of the investigatory file.
 Detailed minutes of the investigation will be kept.

 Attorneys may not appear with or on behalf of the Respondent or any witness in proceedings before the Investigative Committee.
 The Respondent and other witnesses may rely on their own legal counsel in the preparation of any documents or the collection of any evidence to be presented to the Investigative Committee.